 Even in my wildest dreams, I couldn't have thought up the enviably cool concept behind Psychic Outlaw, the Austin-based brand that upcycles bandanas to create dresses and upcycles old quilts to create coats and jackets.
 "Patchwork has always been something that I have been attracted to wearing because I feel that the randomness of colours and patterns suits my personality," explained the brand's founder.
 "It is also part of my childhood.
 My nana is a quilter; she was always making me clothing and blankets.
 There are so many creative ways to reuse what we already have!"

 It's this exact thought process that makes Psychic Outlaw's business concept so unique.
 Where possible, the brand encourages customers to send in their own old bandanas and quilts for use in its custom clothing, resulting in the creation of items that are both uniquely personal and one of a kind.
 "Even just spreading the idea of making your own clothes and mending what you already own, as a trend, is wonderful to see," they added.

 Did you know there are more jeans in the world than people?
 In fact, according to Newsweek, five billion pairs are produced annually.
 It was precisely this realisation that led Anna Foster to create E.L.V.
 Denim, the contemporary jeans brand that manufactures all of its products from upcycled denim right here in London.

 "E.L.V.
 Denim was born from a desire to create something beautiful from things that are no longer wanted and discarded," explained the designer, who has instilled a zero-waste ethos in her company.
-(Even the brand's leather labels are made from discarded offcuts).
+(Even the brand's leather labels are made from discarded offcuts.)
 So why does Foster think Secondhand September is so important?
-"The consumer has the power, and if they make those choices to shop consciously, all businesses that don’t adhere to environmental and social values will have to change to survive—that’s the dream."
+"The consumer has the power, and if they make those choices to shop consciously, all businesses that don't adhere to environmental and social values will have to change to survive—that’s the dream," she said.

 Photo:Courtesy of @dipwood_studio